WBEMextras/wbemextras.github.com/documentation/index.md

 ### The /usr/local/bin/HPSIM-HealthCheck.sh script ###

-The purpose of the +HPSIM-HealthCheck.sh+ script is to verify if WBEM related software components are properly configured, and to check some security related issues.
+The purpose of the `HPSIM-HealthCheck.sh` script is to verify if WBEM related software components are properly configured, and to check some security related issues.
 Furthermore, it also checks the configuration part of HPSIM at the HP-UX managed node and report the errors, if any.
 It will send a test event to HPSIM server and beyond via the IRSA plug-in (at the HPSIM server) to HP back-end, but only if it finds valid WBEM/WEBES subscriptions.
 To verify if the test event arrived you need to login on the HPSIM console and check the events tab of system you're testing (in this particular case hpux01).

 <pre>
 $ /usr/local/bin/HPSIM-HealthCheck.sh